 In Thappad, women think and talk a lot about their inner happiness.
 Amrita reminisces about her college days and tells her lawyer Netra (Maya Sarao), that she wanted only two things in life—respect and happiness.
 She still wishes for these two things in her life.
 However, due to the thappad, she is not able to respect herself.
 She used to wake up earlier than anyone in the house, prepare tea, and click the picture of the same sky every day.
 And she felt happy even with the monotony of her routine.
 She has lost that happiness.
 Netra philosophizes that difficult choices force people to choose the easy path where they lie and pretend to be happy, like the lie she has told herself about her marriage.
 In her borrowed time with her boyfriend, she says that everyone has the right to be happy.
 Later, Amrita asks her mother-in-law Sulakshna (Tanvi Azmi) if she is happy in life, who replies that for women, their happiness lies in the happiness of their family.
 Amrita's father, Jayant (Kumud Mishra), also talks about the happiness of mothers and says they find happiness in the happiness of others.
 During Amrita's pregnancy, her parents again discuss that they should keep her happy.
 When Amrita wavers for a bit in her decision to separate, her father advises her that sometimes doing the right thing might not necessarily lead to happiness.
 Towards the end of the film, all the women make decisions in life for their happiness.
 Amrita's mother-in-law agrees with her decision to move out and blesses her to be happy in life.
 Netra breaks up with Priyan (Rohan Khurana) and says that she wants to be happy in everything she does now.
 Shivani (Dia Mirza) speaks to her daughter and says she does not need any man and that she is happy by herself.
 These women are only looking to be happy.
 This is precisely why I was disappointed that the film gave a path to happiness to all the upper-class women, but for Sunita (Geetika Vidya Ohlan), a house help, who faced the most abuse, there was no clear exit strategy.
 Her choices were violent retaliation and contentment with dancing.
 Her economic situation, perhaps, made it harder for her to move out, but for a film that talked about not accepting even ek thappad, Sunita deserved a path to long-term happiness, too.

 The next morning after the party, Vikram talks about the emotional investment he incurred in his company to rise up the corporate ladder.
-He tells Amrita that he plans to quit because "Mujhe vahan rehna hi nahi hai jahan meri koi value nahi hai."
+He tells Amrita he plans to quit because "Mujhe vahan rehna hi nahi hai jahan meri koi value nahi hai."
 The same thing applies to Amrita as well.
 Should she stay where her emotional investment is not valued?
 Did she not spend years supporting Vikram in every way?
 During this scene, Amrita and Sunita are shown side-by-side on the screen.
-Amrita is gazing at Sunita, where it feels like the film is trying to establish equivalence between the two.
+Amrita is gazing at Sunita, where the film is trying to establish equivalence between the two.
 Sunita faced daily domestic violence at the hands of her husband.
 Is Amrita then any different from her, given that her husband slapped her as well?
 Even if it is one slap, violence is violence.
 Later, Sunita even tells her husband that all men beat their wives, and she curses him for no reason, again establishing a similarity between the men.

-The women are seen only in terms of their relationships—Vikram's wife, Rohit Jaisingh's wife, Justice Jaisingh's daughter-in-law—rather than as individuals with unique identities.
+The women are seen only in terms of their relationships—Vikram's wife, Rohit Jaisingh's wife, Justice Jaisingh's daughter-in-law—rather than individuals with unique identities.
 As Amrita says, all the love Vikram's family showered on her was for the person who is Vikram's wife, not for the person who is Amrita.
 Woh jo sara pyaar tha na, woh Vikram ki wife ke liye tha, mere liye nahi tha.
 No one came to see her even once after she left the house.
 This was also Thappad's most memorable scene where Amrita speaks her heart out to everyone in her family that instead of asking Vikram to course correct, they asked her to move on.
 Therefore, she decides to leave them.
 This scene reminded me of the final scene from T. Rama Rao's Sansar (1987), one of my favorite films from childhood, where an emotional Uma (Rekha) accuses her in-laws of breaking their relationship with her because of her husband's faults.
 They did not even come to see her newborn son after her return even while staying in the same house.
 Therefore, she decides to stay separately because their internal divisions have become long-lasting.
 She moves out with her husband while promising to visit them every weekend.

 Alankrita Shrivastava's acclaimed Lipstick Under My Burkha had such unlikable men that it made us condone some of the actions of its women.
 Thappad indicts men but does not demonize all of them.
 There are some decent men in the film.
 Netra respects her father-in-law.
-Vikram's mother says that everyone used to find faults with her cooking, but her own father-in-law never said anything to her.
+Vikram's mother says everyone used to find faults with her cooking, but her father-in-law never said anything to her.
 Shivani believes men to be wonderful people because her husband was one such man.
 The writing of the film gives some men in the film an arc.
 Even the character of Vikram is written so that one does not hate him at any point, but one can see his flaws.
-It would have been so easy to make us all hate Vikram, but Thappad avoided that route.
+It would have been easy to make us all hate Vikram, but Thappad avoided that route.
 There is this tiny scene where he angrily goes away from Amrita's house, but when he sees her father standing at the gate, he emerges from the car and touches his feet.
 It is a scene that is so thoughtful and telling.
 Pavail Gulati is spectacular, bringing out the difficult-to-portray complexity of Vikram with élan.

 Like other films this year, Thappad also has moments of solidarity among women.
 When Vikram wonders about Shivani's rapid professional growth, Amrita replies, "Mehnat karti hai."
 Later, in front of Vikram's lawyer, Amrita stands up for her lawyer.
 "Lawyer se activist nahi bani hai, lawyer se ek aurat ban gayi hai."
 But as always, it is the silent moments that stand out.
 Vikram increases Sunita's salary without her asking and says that she should tell him if Amrita calls.
 To me, it felt like he was bribing her.
 She accepts it but quietly returns it later, demonstrating sisterhood by standing up for her Didi.

 Thappad imbues itself with little details.
 The night after the party, a restless Amrita is not able to sleep and starts arranging the furniture of the house, indicating the changing dynamics of her life.
 When Amrita leaves Vikram's house, the plants wither away.
 Vikram starts realizing the value of Amrita.
 His tea tastes terrible.
 He has to order food from outside.
-Post their divorce, Amrita and Vikram sit in their respective cars and drive towards the opposite sides of the road as signaled by the indicator lights pointing to their separate paths in life (she turns right).
+After their divorce, Amrita and Vikram sit in their respective cars and drive towards the opposite sides of the road, as signaled by the indicator lights pointing to their separate paths in life (she turns right).
 One other discernible thing about the film is the use of glass walls.
 Many scenes in the film are shot where characters are framed behind glass.
-A few of Amrita and Vikram's conversations scenes are shot where they are sitting behind glass frames.
+A few of Amrita and Vikram's conversation scenes are shot where they are sitting behind glass frames.
 I am not fully sure if this represents something.
 Also, unlike Anubhav Sinha's previous films Mulk and Article 15 with a grey tint in frames, Thappad is shot in brighter colors.

 Conversations Behind Glass